 - If the organisation’s risk assessment assesses that its personnel may face a risk of encountering facilitation payments, but that it is likely that the request can be safely and successfully resisted, then the organisation can work on the relevant project, but should ensure that its relevant personnel are informed that these payments are prohibited, and are given guidance as to how these requests should be dealt with.

-- If a facilitation payment is made by one of the organisation’s personnel, then the organisation’s procedures must require the personnel to report the payment to the compliance manager, and an appropriate investigation and follow up action should be undertaken (see Dealing with corruption).
+- If a facilitation payment is made by one of the organisation’s personnel, then the organisation’s procedures must require the personnel to report the payment to the compliance manager, and an appropriate investigation and follow up action should be undertaken (see Dealing with Corruption: Actions by Organisations).
 In particular, the organisation will need to determine whether the payment needs to be reported to the relevant authorities, and whether the payment could have consequent effects (e.g. an illegal payment made to get equipment through customs may make subsequent project payments which depend on the equipment illegal, and therefore result in the project payments constituting money laundering).

 - Any facilitation payment made should be accurately recorded in the organisation’s accounts.
 It should not be disguised as another type of expense, or be deducted from tax, as otherwise the organisation may be committing a separate accounting or tax offence.

-- For further more detailed guidance, where a more than low risk of encountering facilitation payments is assessed, see:
+- For further more detailed guidance, see: